We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 The College of Motion Picture Arts has three degrees that aspiring animators should consider.
-They are – Bachelors in Animation and Digital Arts; Bachelors in Motion Pictures Arts – Production; Masters in Motion Picture Arts – Production.
+They are – Bachelor in Animation and Digital Arts; Bachelor in Motion Pictures Arts – Production; Master in Motion Picture Arts – Production.

 Students enrolled in Purdue’s 3D animation degree program will receive training in six main areas: 3D modeling, rendering, texturing, lighting, character rigging, and motion.
 This will be done while you use the latest animation tools and software, including Autodesk Maya.

 The B.F.A. in Media Arts Production has a Production Track that features courses useful to a future animator.
 These include degrees in Computer Animation, Film, Drawing, Photography, Interactive Media, and more.

 You’ll make use of the latest technology while learning how to produce your own 3D, 2D, and stop-motion animations.
 Top courses include 3D Modeling, Storyboard, Advanced 3D Animation Seminar, Advanced Animation Seminar, and more.
 Students also get unique training in hand-drawn 2D production.

 Among the acclaimed cartoon colleges, KCAI encourages you to create your own voice while learning all there is to know about computer animation.

 This includes extensive training in leading animation programs like Maya, Dragonframe, and Adobe Creative Suite 6.

 University of South Florida